 - what motivates lawyers of a specific level to become involved in pro bono legal work and how these motivations can be integrated into the practice and communication around pro bono at the firm; and

-- whether there are there any particular disincentives to pro bono legal work that may operate at different levels of employment within the firm and how these might best be overcome.
+- whether there are any particular disincentives to pro bono legal work that may operate at different levels of employment within the firm, and how these might best be overcome.

 To address these issues, some pro bono leaders have managed individual consultations across practice groups or with individuals, so they can better understand what the areas of interest are and whether these are a good match for the capacity and expertise of the firm.